 We as a bar and coffee house have strong third-party vendors that give us quality products to make our beverages and appetizers.
 With great culinary experiences, we have great local artists that help us create an aesthetic that promotes creativity, positivity and change.
 We also have high-quality staff that promotes healthy relationship building and great customer service.

-From a business standpoint, we bring new ideas to the bar and social scene that promotes different types of connection that other bars do not.
+From a business standpoint, we bring new ideas to the bar and social scene that promotes different types of connections that other bars do not.
 We promote personal conversations, invite meaningful community conversation events with the help of local leaders.

 When looking at business weaknesses look at your competition and see where you lack.
 Do not be too hard on yourself, but be honest with yourself.
 You cannot grow if you cannot see how you need to improve.
 When you take a look at weaknesses, this also helps you plan out ways to address and improve your business message.

 So, in my example, as a new coffee and bar house, we are obviously not as established as some of the known “hot spots” of the city.
 With that in mind, it also means we do not have as much of an income yet as compared to others for marketing and getting our name out there.
-This will require us to reach out and try to get influencer and other free promotions through local news, etc. This will help us draft our content to try and set us up as something new, exciting and something to experience.
+This will require us to reach out and try to get influencer endorsement and other free promotions through local news, etc. This will help us draft our content to try and set us up as something new, exciting and something to experience.

 I always love this part of a SWOT analysis because it is the most positive way to view your business growth.
 In this section, look for ways you can and will succeed as a business.
 Look at your market and how it is supposed to grow and how that will benefit your business.
 Look for ways you can undercut and improve what your competition is doing!

 In my example, FREE PEOPLE has a good market to bank on as there are always single people.
 In fact, San Francisco was named the best city for singles in 2017.
-With that knowledge, we can monopolize on the sale and opportunities to reach an ever-growing market of individuals.
+With that knowledge, we can monopolize on the sale and other opportunities to reach an ever-growing market of individuals.

 In my sample marketing plan, FREE PEOPLE has to compete with the already existing bars people know and love.
 It is our job to write content, advertise and communicate with the community about how our bar and coffee shop is a different type of experience.